 - Winco Foods

 - JR Simplot

 - Potlatch Corporation

-Idaho was the fastest growing state in the nation in 2017.
-The state is ranked the 39th most populated and 44th most densely populated.
-Populations estimates in 2017 stated that 1,716,943 people were living in here.
+Idaho was the fastest-growing state in the nation in 2017.
+The state is ranked 39th most populated and 44th most densely populated.
+Population estimates in 2017 stated that 1,716,943 people were living here.

 Idaho has recreation opportunities for every individual taste.
 The lakes, rivers, and rugged mountains in the area create a sportsman’s paradise.
-Camping, hiking, mountain biking, rock climbing, snow skiing, whitewater rafting and kayaking are just a few of the outdoor activities enjoyed in the Idaho outdoors.
+Camping, hiking, mountain biking, rock climbing, snow skiing, whitewater rafting, and kayaking are just a few of the outdoor activities enjoyed in Idaho’s outdoors.